Summary: A Treatise of Human Nature (page 11)

 11.

-In the end, it all boils down to this: One figure and motion produces another figure and motion; nor does there remain in the material universe any other principle, either active or passive, of which we can form the most distant idea
+In the end, it all comes down to this: One figure and motion produces another figure and motion; nor does there remain in the material universe any other principle, either active or passive, of which we can form the most distant idea

 12.